Cale Makar: College

 Despite his blue-chip prospect status, Makar opted to remain loyal to his commitment to joining the rebuilding UMass Minuteman program for the 2017–18 season.
 As a freshman, he immediately assumed a top-pairing role, alongside Jake McLaughlin, and recorded his first collegiate point in his debut against Arizona State University on October 6, 2017.
 He recorded his first goal in a 4–0 victory over Merrimack College on October 27, 2017.

-While showing an adjustment period to the collegiate level, Makar raised his game through the new year to help the Minutemen to turnaround their program to make the post-season before suffering a 7–2 defeat to the hands of Northeastern University.
+While showing an adjustment period to the collegiate level, Makar raised his game through the new year to help the Minutemen to turnaround their program to make the postseason before suffering a 7–2 defeat to the hands of Northeastern University.
 He finished fifth on the team in scoring, second amongst defenceman, with 5 goals and 16 assists for 21 points in 34 games.
 He was selected with co-Rookie of the Year honors by the New England Hockey Writers Association and by finishing ninth in defenceman scoring in the Hockey East, he was selected to the conference's All-Rookie and Third All-Star Teams.

 With the season concluded and despite interest from the Colorado Avalanche in turning pro, Makar opted to continue his development in returning for his sophomore season with UMass in 2018–19.
 That season, Makar became the first Minutemen honored as Hockey East Player of the Year after he led the league in scoring and finished second in the conference.
 Makar was also selected for the Hockey East First All-Star Team and named a Hobey Baker Award finalist.
 On April 12, Makar was announced the winner of the Hobey Baker.
 The following night, Makar and the Minutemen lost 3–0 to University of Minnesota Duluth in the Frozen Four final.